NingMa21/.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Mathematics, Concordia University Wisconsin, 2013
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Information Sciences and Technology, Pennsylvania State University, 2020

 Work experience
 ======